KatieFrogs/turns-datapack/README.md

 **Requires the [Carpet mod](https://github.com/gnembon/fabric-carpet) for the [/player](https://github.com/gnembon/fabric-carpet/wiki/Commands#player) command**

+Optionally, clients that join the server can install the [nomoreturns Fabric mod](https://github.com/hapaxant/nomoreturns) that sends the `/trigger t` command on right click while spectating.

 ### Known issues
 - Items are lost if the turn ends while a player is dragging or crafting them
 - Beds do not work